zs0302/Leary-lab-manual/README.md

 Outlook Calendar is within Outlook.
 It can help to arrange and manage meetings and events.
 Dr. Leary will send notifications about meeting location and time via Outlook Calendar.
 Please keep your Outlook Calendar connected and up to date.

 ## OneNote
 OneNote is a digital notebook for taking notes and managing information.
 Notes can be shared with other OneNote users over the internet or network.
 The lab meeting notes will be posted on OneNote.
-Lab members can also check their tasks and project progress on OneNote.
+OneNote will be used as our project management tool, to communicate/share project progress (through tasks etc.).

-## Box and Project Management
+## Project Management using Box and Box Sync
-Each member will have a BOX folder with your name.
+Dr. Leary will assign each lab member a BOX folder with your name.
 This folder must contain all the materials of your projects.
 Do not save any project materials on a computer or in another cloud service.

-The projects will have the following folders in each project folder for consistency.
-You must save each file with the date in the filename using the following format, “yyyymmdd”.
-For example, if I were saving a report for an ACL project on Aug 10, 2017 it would be saved as “Report_ACLproject_20170810.docx”.
-It is extremely important that the R code file matches the R workspace file – this is why putting dates in the file names are so important.
-Never delete old files – they should all have different names (because of the date at the end) and be placed in an “OLD” subfolder, within each project folder
-*	Data – put all Data here, initial data, formatted data, data dictionaries etc. Put all datasets you created in an archive folder so that other members can check the data at anytime, without rerunning your code.
-Final version for all analyses must be exported to .csv format and have a corresponding data dictionary.
-*	Programs – put all R code here or any other code.
-You must save your R code each time you revise it.
-You must annotate all of your R code.
-It may be years until you need to re-visit a project (or I may need to later on).
-Annotate your code!
-*	Output – put all calculated tables, figures, and other output here.
-You must save your R workspace here.
-*	Reports – put all report drafts here as well as any other reporting documents or data.

-## Box Sync
+### Box Sync
 Box Sync is a tool that allows you to mirror data stored on Box to your desktop.
-It essentially allows Box to function as a cloud "drive" in your computer.
-You must set this up for every computer which you want Box Sync.
+It essentially allows Box to function as a cloud "drive" on your computer.
 You can navigate and modify content stored on the Box website through your computer’s native file browsing interface, without using a web browser.
-Content that syncs down to your computer is available for offline access, and if you make changes to the synced files locally, these changes automatically sync back up to your Box account.
-For installing Box Sync, please check [this](https://community.box.com/t5/Using-Box-Sync/tkb-p/UsingBoxSync) if you have problem about installing or setting sync folder.
+You must set this up for every computer for which you want to use Box Sync.
+Content that syncs down to your computer is available for offline access, and if you make changes to the synced files locally, these changes automatically sync back up to your Box account when you are connected to the internet.
+To install Box Sync, please check [this](https://community.box.com/t5/Using-Box-Sync/tkb-p/UsingBoxSync) if you have problem about installing or setting sync folder.

-## Others

 # General policies
 ## Hours
 One of the benefits of a career in academic research is that it is typically more flexible than other kinds of jobs.
 However, you should still treat it like a job.
 If you are employed for 40 hours a week, you should be working 40 hours a week.
 This applies to lab staff members (the lab manager and other research assistants) and postdocs.
 You are not required to work over-time.
-For graduate students, you are recognized with other demands on your time like classes and TA-ing but still expect to see you in lab, doing research, often.
+For graduate students, you are recognized to have other demands on your time like classes and TA-ing but we still expect to see you in lab, doing research, often.
 Lab staff members are expected to keep regular office hours (e.g., somewhere in the ballpark of 8-5).
 Graduate students and postdocs have more flexibility.

 ### Office hours
 Dr. Leary is generally in office from 8 a.m. to 5 p.m. on weekdays.
 You can send her an email if you cannot find her.

 ## Meetings
 ### Weekly lab meetings
 Weekly lab meetings will be focused on project presentations and going over new data or methods.
-The weekly lab meeting will take place on Missouri Orthopaedic Institute in room 4204 every Tuesday at about 3 p.m., meetings usually last about 1 to 1.5 hours.
-If the location or time changes, Ms. Kyeong and Dr. Leary will email you in advance.
-If at the end of meeting, we need more time to discuss something, we will either take a break before continuing or schedule another meeting.
+The weekly lab meeting will take place at the Missouri Orthopaedic Institute weekly in room 4204 every Tuesday at about 3 p.m., meetings usually last about 1 to 1.5 hours.
+If the location or time changes, Ms. Kyeong or Dr. Leary will email you in advance.
+If at the end of meeting, we need more time to discuss something, we will schedule another meeting.
 Lab meeting agendas and notes will be maintained in the `lab meetings` folder on Box.
 All lab members are expected to attend the weekly lab meeting.

 ### Individual meetings

 ## Deadlines
-It is essential to keep works and deadlines organized.
+It is essential to stay ahead of deadlines and keep organized.
 When it comes to deadlines, tell your collaborators **as soon as you know when a deadline is**, and make sure they are aware of it the closer it gets.
 Don’t be afraid to bug them about it.

-Dr. Leary will expect 2 weeks for reading/ commenting on abstracts, papers, and manuscripts, 2 weeks for filling out paperwork, etc, and 2 weeks for letters of recommendation.
+Dr. Leary will expect advance notice of at least 2 weeks for reading/commenting on abstracts, papers, and manuscripts, 2 weeks for filling out paperwork, etc, and 2 weeks for letters of recommendation.
 If you want feedback on research and teaching statements, or other work that requires multiple back-and-forth interactions between you and Dr. Leary before a hard deadline, give her as much time as you can.

 ## Presentations/Abstracts
 It is highly encouraged that you seek out opportunities to present your research, whether it is at departmental talk series and events, to other labs at conferences, or to the general public.
-Abstracts from work done in the lab must be approved by all aythors (and Dr. Leary) to submission.
+Abstracts from work done in the lab must be approved by all authors (and Dr. Leary) prior to submission.
 If you are going to give a presentation (a poster or a talk), be prepared to give a practice presentation to the lab at least one week ahead of time (two weeks or more are advisable for conference presentations, and many weeks ahead of time are advisable for job talks, which require a lot of refining).
 Practice talks will help you feel comfortable with your presentation, and will also allow you to get feedback from the lab and implement those changes well in advance of your real presentation.

 Templates for posters are available, and those are highly recommended, particularly for orthopaedic focused conferences.
 Some general rules for posters should be followed: minimize text as much as possible (if you wrote a paragraph, you’re doing it wrong), make figures and text large and easy to see at a distance, label your axes, and make sure different colors are easily discriminable.
 ## Recommendation letters